-This Speyside distillery still grows its own barley and is the only distillery in the Scottish Highlands to operate working floor maltings.
+THE BALVENIEThe Balvenie distillery is located in Speyside and still grows its own barley and is the only distillery in the Scottish Highlands to operate working floor maltings.
 After steeping the grain in spring water, they spread the grains across their malting floor.
 Then their malt men turn it up to four times a day.

 CAOL ILACaol Ila distillery has the largest production on the Islay.
 Most of the Whisky produced here is used in blends, while around 10% of Whisky is aged as Single Malt.